coderefinery/git-intro/_episodes/05-branches.md

 ## Exercise: merging branches

+It turned out that our experiment with cilantro was a good idea.
 Our goal now is to merge `experiment` into `less-salt`.

 First we switch to the `less-salt` branch: